-The amortization of deferred financing fees and debt discounts are included in depreciation and amortization expense in the consolidated statements of cash flows; however, for purposes of the consolidated statements of operations they are included in interest expense, net.
+The amortization of deferred financing fees is included in depreciation and amortization expense in the consolidated statements of cash flows; however, for purposes of the consolidated statements of operations they are included in interest expense, net.

 Accounts Receivable, Net

 Accounts receivable, net included \$31.5 million and \$118.4 million due from credit card processors as of June 30, 2023 and December 31, 2022, respectively.